PhilaController/economic-impact-gun-violence/README.md

-# Report on the Economic Impact of Gun Violence in Philadelphia
+# Report on the Economic Impact of Homicides in Philadelphia

 This repository holds the software and data used by the Office of the City Controller in its report on the economic impact of gun violence in Philadelphia.